 Due to the high perishability of produce and the industry’s longer payment terms, the Bankruptcy and Insolvency Act does not provide a workable mechanism for when buyers of fresh produce become bankrupt.
 To make matters worse, the lack of protection for produce sellers in Canada also means they can’t access this protection in the United States without incurring significant financial costs.

 The Canadian fresh fruit and vegetable industry has advocated for a financial protection mechanism for many years.
-On June 8, 2022, CPMA enthusiastically welcomed the introduction of Bill C-280, the Financial Protection for Fresh Fruit and Vegetable Farmers Act, by Member of Parliament Scot Davidson (York–Simcoe).
+CPMA enthusiastically welcomed the introduction of Bill C-280, the Financial Protection for Fresh Fruit and Vegetable Farmers Act, by Member of Parliament Scot Davidson (York–Simcoe), which was passed with all-party support in the House of Commons on October 25, 2023.
 Read our press release here.

-If passed, Bill C-280 would establish a deemed trust mechanism for fresh produce growers and sellers in Canada, ensuring payment in the case of buyer bankruptcy.
+If passed by the Canadian Senate, Bill C-280 would establish a deemed trust mechanism for fresh produce growers and sellers in Canada, ensuring payment in the case of buyer bankruptcy.

-It is anticipated that Bill C-280 will be brought for debate in the House of Commons in fall 2022.
-CPMA and our partners will be working over the coming months to advocate for all-party support of this important legislation.
+CPMA and our partners have been working to advocate for all-party support of this important legislation.